 READING IS FUN!

-New Washington Middle-High School dedicates the first 15 minutes of IMPACT each day for students to read independently for fun.
+New Washington Middle-High School dedicates the first 20 minutes of IMPACT on B days for students to read independently for fun.
 Reading independently benefits students in the following ways:

 Research shows that the amount of independent reading completed by students is consistently related to increased academic achievement in all content areas.